 You will also need a small teacup (Chábēi, or Pin bēi – tasting cups) to pour your tea into once it’s steeped.

-But, you can also just use any cup that you have at home.
+You can also just use any cup you have at home, or even a pinch bowl set, like these.

 Temperature Controlled Kettle

-I recommend getting a temperature controlled kettle (I have this one from Amazon).
-Tea is best when brewed when your water is at the right temperature for that type of tea, otherwise you risk burning the leaves which leaves your tea tasting quite bitter (read more about the types of tea here).
+Tea is best when brewed when your water is at the right temperature for that type of tea, otherwise you risk burning the leaves which leaves your tea tasting quite bitter (read more about the types of tea).

 A gooseneck kettle allows you to slowly pour water over your tea leaves, from high up, with a lot more precision, and make less of a mess in the process.

-The leading kettle in the market is the Fellow Stagg EKG Electric Kettle (see it on Amazon here).
+The leading kettle in the market is the Fellow Stagg EKG Electric Kettle (or see it on Amazon).
 You cannot get a more accurate pour and temperature with this kettle.

 But, if you’re looking for a more affordable option, the Smart Cosori Kettle does the trick!
 It’s the top rated gooseneck kettle on Amazon (I also ended up with this one for gong fu tea).